rust-lang/book/2018-edition/src/ch20-02-multithreaded.md

 to store in a `Box<T>` to get a value of a known size.

 As you saw in Listing 17-15, we can write methods that use the syntax `self:
-Box<dyn Self>`, which allows the method to take ownership of a `Self` value stored in a `Box<T>`.
-That’s exactly what we want to do here, but unfortunately Rust won’t let us: the part of Rust that implements behavior when a closure is called isn’t implemented using `self: Box<dyn Self>`.
-So Rust doesn’t yet understand that it could use `self: Box<dyn Self>` in this situation to take ownership of the closure and move the closure out of the `Box<T>`.
+Box<Self>`, which allows the method to take ownership of a `Self` value stored in a `Box<T>`.
+That’s exactly what we want to do here, but unfortunately Rust won’t let us: the part of Rust that implements behavior when a closure is called isn’t implemented using `self: Box<Self>`.
+So Rust doesn’t yet understand that it could use `self: Box<Self>` in this situation to take ownership of the closure and move the closure out of the `Box<T>`.

 Rust is still a work in progress with places where the compiler could be